-Information obtained as a member of the APAC are confidential, secret and valuable and may not be disclosed by any member of the APAC, verbally or in any form of replication of documents, to anyone outside of the Municipality.
+Information obtained as a member of the APAC is confidential, secret and valuable and may not be disclosed by any member of the APAC, verbally or in any form of replication of documents.

-The only exception will be if confidential information is requested from the Chairperson of the APAC by a regulatory body as part of an investigation, audit or instruction by the court.
+The only exception will be if confidential information is requested from the Chairperson of the APAC by a regulatory body as part of an investigation, audit or instruction by the Court.